Crime-free Through Real Work brochure

 We try to get every offender on a pathway to employment.

-We start by assessing their individual needs to identify their skills and the type of work they are suited to.
+We start by assessing each individual’s needs to identify their skills and the type of work they are suited to.
 We then support them to gain skills and qualifications from a range of programmes and develop their work readiness.
-The final step is to match them into real jobs or link them with employment support programmes to connect them to work and encourage sustainable employment.
+The first step is to match them into real jobs or link them with employment support programmes to connect them to work and encourage sustainable employment.

 A criminal conviction doesn’t have to mean losing paid work.

-Where appropriate, Corrections will work with employers to ensure offenders are able to work in jobs that are safe for everyone.
+Where appropriate, Corrections will work with employers to ensure people are able to work in jobs that are safe for everyone.
 We check that the job allows the worker to meet the conditions of their sentence or order.
-This can mean sharing information with the employer and, depending on the sentence, installing electronic monitoring equipment in the workplace.
-Where necessary we ask employers to agree to some rules about when and where the offender will work, and what to do if those rules are broken.
+This can mean sharing information with the employer and depending on the sentence, installing electronic monitoring equipment in the workplace.
+Where necessary, we ask employers to agree to some rules about when and where people on temporary release will work, and what to do if those rules are broken.

-- In our Working Prisons, the majority of prisoners are expected to engage in employment, education and training, reintegrative and constructive activities for at least 40 hours per week.
+- The majority of people in our care engage in employment, education and training, reintegrative and constructive activities for at least 40 hours per week.

-- Corrections employs 340 instructors to help train offenders in prison.
+- Corrections employs over 350 instructors to help train people in prison.